 In 2010, Japan held a series of meetings as the chair of APEC.
-The Yokohama Vision, which aims for an "economically-integrated community," a "robust community" and a "secure community," was compiled as a result of such meetings.
+The Yokohama Vision, which aims for an "economically-integrated community", a "robust community", and a "secure community", was compiled as a result of such meetings.
 An announcement that notable progress has been made toward achieving Bogor Goals was made as of 2010 during this series of meetings, as well as confirming to continue the implementation of regional economic integration programs that work toward achieving the 2020 Bogor Goals.
 Furthermore, it was agreed to further progress ongoing regional undertakings, such as ASEAN +3, ASEAN +6, and the Trans-Pacific Partnership (TPP), among others, as a foundation, which is viewed to be a specific step toward achieving the Free Trade Area of the Asia-Pacific (FTAAP), pursuing it as a comprehensive free trade agreement.
-In the process of achieving the FTAAP, the APEC will make an important and meaningful contribution as an incubator of an

-FTAAP by providing leadership and intellectual input into the process of its development, and by playing a critical role in defining, shaping and addressing the "next generation" trade and investment issues that an FTAAP should contain.
-In addition, APEC formulated a long-term and comprehensive growth strategy in order to achieve solid growth of the Asia-Pacific region as the center of global growth.
+In the process of achieving the FTAAP, the APEC will make an important and meaningful contribution as an incubator of an FTAAP by providing leadership and intellectual input into the process of its development, and by playing a critical role in defining, shaping and addressing the "next generation" trade and investment issues that an FTAAP should contain.

 Regarding the next-generation trade and investment issues that should be included in an FTAAP as efforts toward regional economic integration, in 2011 common principles were developed on the "promotion of effective, non-discriminatory, and market-driven innovation policy (innovation and trade)" and "enhancing the participation of small and medium-sized enterprises (SMEs) in global production chains".
-In particular, with regard to "innovation and trade", Japan cooperated with the United States and succeeded to include in the principles -- "Ensure that the terms and conditions of transfer of technology, production processes, and other proprietary information are left to the agreement between individual enterprises, consistent with WTO rules" and "Refrain from adopting or maintaining measures that make the location of the development or ownership of intellectual property rights a condition for eligibility for government procurement preferences, without prejudice to economies' positions in the WTO".
+In particular, with regard to "innovation and trade", Japan cooperated with the United States and succeeded to include in the principles - "Ensure that the terms and conditions of transfer of technology, production processes, and other proprietary information are left to the agreement between individual enterprises, consistent with WTO rules" and "Refrain from adopting or maintaining measures that make the location of the development or ownership of intellectual property rights a condition for eligibility for government procurement preferences, without prejudice to economies' positions in the WTO".